Black Holes and Thermogeometric Optimization: Introduction

 In Section \ref{secSchwTGO}, we apply TGO to study optimal thermal evaporation in Schwarzschild black hole.
 To preserve key geometric features, we treat the Schwarzschild state space as the zero angular momentum limit of the larger Kerr state space.
 Our findings show that the Schwarzschild black hole can fully evaporate due to fluctuations.
 We also compare these optimal fluctuations to an evaporation caused by a Hawking radiation model \cite{page1976thermal, page2013jcap, Nian:2019buz, Arevalo:2024kmo}.

 In Section \ref{secKerrTGO}, we examine fluctuation-driven evaporation and accretion-driven processes for Kerr black hole in both entropy and energy representations.
 The thermodynamic geodesic equations governing these processes are highly nonlinear and their investigation require numerical treatment.
 For an optimal evaporation in entropy representation, we demonstrate that the black hole's spin consistently decreases, ending when the specific spin reaches a Davies phase transition point.
-Beyond this point all optimal processes terminate.
+At this point all optimal processes terminate, since classical description breaks down.
 For accretion-driven processes, the black hole's energy increases until its spin encounters a phase transition.
 In both scenarios, the sign of the metric scale factor effectively detects the location of the Davies point.

 An intriguing feature of our (optimal) fluctuation model in entropy representation is that it precludes the complete evaporation of a Kerr black hole.
 All optimal pathways for the black hole's specific spin terminate at a Davies phase transition point before full evaporation can occur.
 On the other hand, in energy representation, the optimal evaporation of the Kerr black hole is allowed at rates that are either faster or slower than Hawking radiation evaporation.
-Furthermore, in this representation, the thermodynamic length, nor the metric scale factor, can be used to detect the Davies critical points.
+Furthermore, in energy representation, the thermodynamic length, nor the metric scale factor, can be used to detect the Davies critical points.
 This is related to the fact that the thermodynamic curvature of the Kerr black hole is zero in this representation.

 Finally, in Section \ref{secConcl}, we provide a brief summary of our results.